hn303/CamLandEc-RM03/supervision1-assignment.md

 Hint: Use `Select features` or `Selection using expression` command to export the data to a new shapefile.<br>
 ![](statics/Assignment1_cambridge.png)

-3. Download Cambridge population estimates data(2015) from:[2015-based population forecasts for Cambridge](https://data.cambridgeshireinsight.org.uk/dataset/2015-based-population-and-dwelling-stock-forecasts-cambridgeshire-and-peterborough-0){:target="_blank"}
+3. Download Cambridge population estimates data(2015) from: [2015-based population forecasts for Cambridge](https://data.cambridgeshireinsight.org.uk/dataset/2015-based-population-and-dwelling-stock-forecasts-cambridgeshire-and-peterborough-0){:target="_blank"}

 4. Open it in excel and comprise only one sheet, containing five columns, Ward Code, Ward name, Y2011, Y2016 and Y2021.<br>
 ![](statics/Assignment1_pop.png)